danielledc/peoplewebapp/README.md

 Library page

-The library page is the page displaying all issues a user is entitled to read.
-A high level step by step description of the functionality is as follows:
+The library page is the page displaying all issues a user is entitled to read, after first checking that an auth token (from the People Premium single service) exists and logging in to Adobe's authentication service using that token (thus not requiring the user to sign in again).
+A step by step description of the functionality is as follows:

 1. Check if an article query string is appended, meaning a subscriber is trying to access a deep link (see Deep Links below for more info).
 If there is one appended, STOP and redirect to content page with query string appended, otherwise go to step 2.
 2. Make an ajax call to php authentication file (https://auth.people.com/getTicket.php) which returns authentication token in JSON format.
 If there is no authentication token (meaning a status "401" or "503" is returned), subscriber is not logged in, so, STOP, and redirect to subscription form, otherwise go to step 3